nwg-piotr/nwg-shell/index.md

 **The nwg-shell project aims to create a consistent, GTK3-based user interface for the [sway](https://github.com/swaywm/sway) Wayland Compositor.
 In order to give the user the greatest possible choice, some interface elements provide several alternative solutions.
 The shell contains 4 predefined desktop styles, which can be freely modified by the user.**

 **Starting from the 0.5.x version, nwg-shell also offers support for the [Hyprland](https://github.com/hyprwm/Hyprland) Wayland compositor.
-All the component apps are Hyprland-ready, and the shell comes with 4 hyprland-* presets.
+All the component apps are Hyprland-ready, and the shell comes with 4 hyprland-* desktop styles.
 Hyprland support is an addition to the shell, not a standalone feature.**

 ![nwg-shell-header.png](https://raw.githubusercontent.com/nwg-piotr/nwg-shell-resources/master/images/nwg-shell/nwg-shell-header_new2.png)